-In addition to the 10-year statutory limitation set out under (d) above, the parties often agree on a limitation in value so that their liability will either be capped or only incurred above a certain de minimis threshold.
+In addition to the 10-year statutory limitation set out under section 4.4.2, the parties often agree on a limitation in value so that their liability will either be capped or only incurred above a certain de minimis threshold.
 In the absence of any provision to this effect, the courts will assess the amount of liability at their sole discretion.